Implants and Implant-Supported Dentures

 Implants and implant-supported dentures are a great advancement in the dental world.
 What is different about them than just getting regular old dentures?
 They offer strong, supported replacements for broken or missing teeth and can help restore confidence in your smile.
 But what’s the difference?

-Dental implant surgery is a procedure that replaces the roots of your tooth witha metal, post and replaces the damaged or missing tooth with an artificial toothth.
+Dental implant surgery is a procedure that replaces the roots of your tooth with a metal post and replaces the damaged or missing tooth with an artificial tooth.
 Implants look and feel just like your reel teeth.
-Implants are a great alternative to getting dentures or bridges that don’t always fit right or feel as comfortable.
-Dental implants do take longer, and cost more, but also offer a more permanent and comfortable solution to teeth replacement.
+Implants are a great alternative to dentures or bridges that don’t always fit right or feel as comfortable.
+Dental implants can take longer, and cost more, but also offer a more permanent and comfortable solution to teeth replacement.

-How dental implant surgery is performed depends on the type of implant you need and the condition of your jawbone itself, because the post needs to be securely screwed into the jawbone itself.
-Dental implant surgery may involve several steps, spaced out for time to heal, and procedures with your oral surgeon and dentist.
-The biggest benefit of implants is the amount of support your new teeth will have because this process requires the bone to heal tightly around the implant just like your natural teeth.
-It will take time for your bone to heal so this process requires many months between appointments and healing.
+How dental implant surgery is performed depends on the type of implant you need and the condition of your jawbone itself because the post needs to be securely screwed into the jawbone itself.
+Dental implant surgery may involve several steps spaced out for optimized healing time and procedures with your oral surgeon and dentist.
+The most significant benefit of implants is the support your new teeth will have because this process requires the bone to heal tightly around the implant, just like your natural teeth.
+It will take time for your bone to heal, so this process requires many months between appointments and healing.

 What Are Implant-Supported Dentures?